 The furniture came back in and and the black and white theme works perfectly with the home historical look.
 We’ve added interest and design to the floor and kids can spill all they want!
 Ive gathered some of my favorite painted floor images from the internet and my Pinterest board ON THE FLOOR.
-I hope that you find your inspiration and add a little color under your feet! xox Amie
+And if you’re looking to create a bit of pattern I have tutorials on painting horizontals stripes, vertical stripes and even chevron stripes.
+I hope that you find your inspiration and add a little color under your feet with a painted floor! xox Amie

 Image from Costal Living Photo by Richard Leo Johnson

 Painted Runner by Alisa Burke via Apartment Therapy.
 How fabulous is this?
 Who needs art on the wall when you have this?

 Image from The Old House Photo by Johnny Bouchier/GAP Interiors